SOMALILAND HOUSES OF PARLIAMENT

 The first direct election of the House of Representatives took place in September 2005.
-Somaliland has, by law, only three political parties, and in the election, the President’s party garnered the largest share of the 82 seats, but failed to have overall control of the House.
-The two other parties have agreed to work together and have currently assumed the leadership of the House.
-The current House of Elders’ term started in 1997 Grand Conference of the Somaliland Communities, but the House, as an institution goes back to 1993 and before that to the mid 1980’s during the struggle agianst the dicatorship.
-The procedures for the indirect (or direct) election of the Elders is currently under discussion although the House has, rather controversially extended its term of office (on the proposal of the President) for an four years from October 2006.
+The current House of Elders’ term started in 1997 Grand Conference of the Somaliland Communities, but the House, as an institution goes back to 1993 and before that to the mid 1980’s during the struggle against the dictatorship.
+The procedures for the indirect (or direct) election of the Elders are currently under discussion although the House has,

 See here for the relavant Election Laws.